kotlin-hands-on/hands-on/Creating a website with Ktor/04_serving-html.md

 Notice how we can seamlessly combine Kotlin code with HTML tags because after all, it's all Kotlin!

-in particular we've added the `get` action to respond to the `/html` endpoint and inside we're adding our actual HTML.
+In the code above we've added the `get` action to respond to the `/html` endpoint and inside we're adding our actual HTML.
 On calling this endpoint, the result should be as shown below

 ![Static HTML](./assets/static-html.png)